 The inclusion of each summit in this challenge is based entirely on it being at least 700m above sea level.
 It should not be assumed that access is permitted to any of the summits.
 The Ireland Walking guide and Donard Media recommend that anyone planning to visit any of the summits as part of this challenge should check for potential access restrictions and to request permission from the relevant landowner(s) in advance.

-If you are taking part in the All-Ireland Mountain Race and would like to include your Mourne 700s Challenge time, please register your completion by filling out and submitting the form below to us no later than 30th September.
+If you are taking part in the All-Ireland Mountain Race and would like to include your Mourne 700s Challenge time, please register it by filling out and submitting the challenge's completion form to us no later than 30th September.
+The form can be accessed via the green button below between the day of the Spring Equinox and 30th September.
 Each participant is only permitted to register one completion of this challenge per race season.

 Recommended guide books